 POST-POLIO SYNDROME & YOUR RESIDUAL FUNCTIONAL CAPACITY

-If Social Security doesn’t find you disabled under one of their listings, you can still win SSDI benefits using your Residual Functional Capacity (RFC).
+If Social Security doesn’t pay you benefits under one of their rules, you can still win SSDI benefits using your Residual Functional Capacity (RFC).
 Your RFC includes both your physical and mental limits.
 In terms of physical limits, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
 Find out more about how the SSA defines work here.

 If your pain is so severe that you cannot work, then the SSA will assess those limits in your RFC.
 In order to figure out your RFC, the SSA will read your medical records.
 They will take into account any statements from your doctors about your ability to work.

 The SSA will also consider descriptions about your post-polio symptoms from your family and friends.
 Find out more information about what types of evidence the SSA must consider here.
 For example, they could write a statement about the effects of your post-polio symptoms, such as weak leg muscles and arm pain.
-Find out more here about RFC and how it combines with age to eliminate work.
+Find out more here about RFC and and your age can work together to win you benefits.
 Also, find out more about SSA’s Medical Vocational Guidelines here.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS

 You do not need to try to figure out your benefits by yourself.
-Cannon Disability can help you file your disability application.
+Our law firm can help you file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 - Send you the paperwork you need to become our client

 - Help you file your application for SSD and SSI benefits